Velenje: Modern history

 The 1889 Old Velenje (Staro Velenje), the old part of today's city, was a small market town with 364 citizens, located downtown at the foot of Velenje Castle.
 The lignite mining industry in the area contributed to the expansion of the town before World War II.

 After the war, Velenje rapidly advanced and developed into a modern city.
 The city was planned and built in the 1950s, in the time of the Socialist Republic of Slovenia.
 The manufacturer of home appliances, Gorenje, moved its headquarters to the city from the nearby settlement of Gorenje.

 The central Tito Square officially opened on September 20, 1959, and features the tallest statue of Tito in the world (about 10 m).
 It was designed by Antun Augustinčič and Vladimir Herljević.
 The square was once used as a meeting place of Nikita Khrushchev and Leonid Brezhnev, as well as Edward Gierek and Nicolae Ceaușescu.

 Geography

 Velenje is located in northeast Slovenia, some 85 km from the capital Ljubljana, and the country's second- and third-largest cities Maribor and Celje, are 75 km and 25 km away, respectively, with Graz (Austria) around 130 km away.
+Zagreb is 175 km away and former capital of the Austria-Hungary Empire Vienna is 330 km away.
 Velenje is well connected by train and bus to other destinations, and is also easy to reach by car.

+Climate

 Culture

 The Velenje Cultural Center, in the northwestern part of the square, was built in 1959 according to plans by Oton Gaspari, and opened in November 1960.
 Its façade was decorated with a relief by Stojan Batič, and its interior by Riko Debenjak.
 The hall was the 1990s center of subcultures in Velenje.
 Today, it hosts the public institute Velenje Festival, which holds various cultural activities.
 The hall also houses a puppet theatre and a dance theatre.